clackary/open-telemetry-swift/README.md

 The reference implementation of _opentelemetry-swift_ employs Apple's _os.activity_ library to provide unique contexts for each Span created, obviating the need to pass around unique identifiers among code modules.
 The result is a proper collection of related spans that may be sent to various data collectors, and eventually data sources (eg. Tempo).

-To affect the same behavior on Linux, this port employs Swift Tasks and TaskLocal variables.
+Unfortunately, the _os.activity_ library was intended for use by developers when debugging code via logging; it is considered beta software and not intended for other applications.
+Regardless, to affect similar behavior on Linux, this port employs Swift Tasks and TaskLocal variables.
 The _opentelemetry-swift_ API has been extended using Swift constructs, which avoids breaking the reference document and API.
-Additionally, both the SDK and API code has been refactored to abstract the underlying operating systems, allowing the library and its clients to continue running within Apple environments, along with Linux.
+Additionally, both the SDK and API code have been refactored to abstract the underlying operating systems, allowing the library and its clients to continue running within Apple environments, along with Linux.

 Note: Once this port has been thoroughly exercised within PassiveLogic applications, a Gitlab Pull Request will be submitted to the reference project's authors, with hopes that our solution will be accepted.